spark928/Algozenith-hackathon/README.md

 > 🟢 **Learning & Coding Extensions** — *Enhance skill development*

-LearnDock is an **Auto Notes Collector + Learning Progress Tracker** that automatically captures, categorizes, and organizes everything you learn across the web — while keeping you focused with a built-in Pomodoro timer and distraction blocker.
+LearnDock is an **Auto Notes Collector + Focus Mode** that automatically captures, categorizes, and organizes everything you learn across the web — while keeping you focused with a built-in Pomodoro timer and distraction blocker.

 ---